Bernoulli number: Reconstruction of "Summae Potestatum"

-The Bernoulli numbers (n)/(n) were introduced by Jakob Bernoulli in the book Ars Conjectandi published posthumously in 1713 page 97.
+The Bernoulli numbers (n)/(n) were introduced by Jacob Bernoulli in the book Ars Conjectandi published posthumously in 1713 page 97.
 The main formula can be seen in the second half of the corresponding facsimile.
 The constant coefficients denoted A, B, C and D by Bernoulli are mapped to the notation which is now prevalent as A = B_{2}, B = B_{4}, C = B_{6}, D = B_{8}.
 The expression c·c−1·c−2·c−3 means c·(c−1)·(c−2)·(c−3) – the small dots are used as grouping symbols.
 Using today's terminology these expressions are falling factorial powers c^{k}.
 The factorial notation k! as a shortcut for 1 × 2 × ... × k was not introduced until 100 years later.
 The integral symbol on the left hand side goes back to Gottfried Wilhelm Leibniz in 1675 who used it as a long letter S for "summa" (sum).
 The letter n on the left hand side is not an index of summation but gives the upper limit of the range of summation which is to be understood as 1, 2, ..., n.
 Putting things together, for positive c, today a mathematician is likely to write Bernoulli's formula as: